GoogleCloudPlatform/chef-google-compute/README.md

   comply with RFC1035.

 * `zone` -
   Required.
-A reference to Zone resource
+A reference to the zone where the machine resides.

 #### Label
 Set the `i_label` property when attempting to set primary key